tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 - **From Debug Logs:** Run the server with the environment variable `LOG_LEVEL=debug` and send a request to an auth-protected endpoint.
 You should see a log message saying "Authenticated user" with the hashed email beside it.

 Once you have your hashed email, you will need to add this to your local Docker Compose Postgres database.
-You can do this using Prisma Studio.
+You can do this by sending a request to `POST /v1/users/:id` (where `:id` is your hashed email), or you can do it with Prisma Studio.
 See [Using Postgres in Docker Compose](#using-postgres-in-docker-compose).

 ### Using the Visual Studio Code Debugger